Donald Akenson

 Donald Harman Akenson (born May 22, 1941, Minneapolis, Minnesota) is an American historian and author.
-Notably prolific, he has written at least 23 book-length, scholarly monographs, 3 jointly-authored scholarly books, 6 works of fiction and historical fiction, and 55 scholarly articles.
 He is a fellow of both the Royal Society of Canada and the Royal Historical Society (UK).
-He is also a Molson Prize Laureate, awarded for a lifetime contribution to Canadian culture (other winners include Margaret Atwood, Marshall McLuhan, and Glenn Gould).
-He was awarded a Guggenheim Fellowship in 1984, and in 1992 he won the prestigious Grawemeyer Award, then the richest non-fiction book prize in the world.
+He is a Molson Prize Laureate, awarded for a lifetime contribution to Canadian culture.
+He was awarded a Guggenheim Fellowship in 1984, and in 1992 he won the Grawemeyer Award.
 Akenson received his B.A. from Yale University and his doctorate from Harvard University.
 He is Distinguished University Professor and Douglas Professor of History at Queen's University in Kingston, Ontario, Canada, and was simultaneously Beamish Research Professor at the Institute of Irish Studies, University of Liverpool (2006–10), and senior editor of the McGill-Queen's University Press (1982-2012).

 Irish history

 Originally trained in economics and statistics at Yale, Akenson's mentor in the study of Irish history was John V. Kelleher, the founder of the Department of Celtic Languages and Literature at Harvard.
-All together, Akenson has written twenty-four books on the subject of Ireland.
-Akenson's early works in Irish history focused on the religious history of Ireland, particularly the often ignored history of the Church of Ireland, and on the history of Irish education, with an emphasis on how educational practices either tended to heal or to further engender sectarian strife.
+Akenson's early works in Irish history focused on the religious history of Ireland, particularly the history of the Church of Ireland, and on the history of Irish education, with an emphasis on how educational practices either tended to heal or to further engender sectarian strife.
 Brian Titley wrote of Akenson's efforts in the chronicling of Irish education that "until it attracted the attention of D.H.
 Akenson, the writing of Irish educational history was moribund, amateurish and narrow in both scope and sympathy."

-Akenson then moved more exclusively to the study of the Irish diaspora, and now, having written well over a dozen books on Irish history and Irish migration, is considered "the most distinguished scholar of the history of the Irish diaspora."
+Akenson then moved to the study of the Irish diaspora.
 He became known to many Irish-American scholars in 1984 and 1985 when in his The Irish In Ontario (1984) and Being Had: Historians, Evidence, and the Irish in North America (1985) he controversially called for (1) historians of Irish immigration in North America to make use of the better-documented Canadian data on Irish immigration and (2) historians to recognize that the long practice of ignoring Irish Protestant migration, particularly in the nineteenth century, was at best a foolish mistake and at worst a case of scholarly bigotry.
-Having called into question many, if not all, of the most-dearly clung to assumptions of traditional scholars of Irish immigration in America, an all-out scholarly war ensued, and Akenson was persuaded to make his case once again in 1996 with The Irish Diaspora: A Primer.
+Having called into question many, if not all, of the most-dearly clung to assumptions of traditional scholars of Irish immigration in America, an all-out scholarly war ensued, and Akenson made his case again in 1996 with The Irish Diaspora: A Primer.
 In this latter work, and indeed as in all of his books, Akenson pulls no punches.